abougouffa/minemacs/docs/PACKAGES.md

 * `keycast`: Show current command and its key in the mode line
 * `enlight`: Highly customizable startup screen for Emacs
 * `lacarte`: Execute menu items as commands, with completion
-* `mixed-pitch`: Use a variable pitch, keeping fixed pitch where it's sensible
 * `page-break-lines`: Display "^L" page breaks as tidy horizontal lines
 * `pulsar`: Pulse highlight on demand or after select functions
 * `focus`: Dim the font color of text in surrounding sections